 Policy Lead

-Brook is a researcher, policy advisor, and climate justice campaigner.
-She previously acted as a researcher and legal advisor supporting the Least Developed Countries Group at the UN climate change negotiations, and on the Least Developed Countries Renewable Energy and Energy Efficiency Initiative.
+Brook is a researcher, policy adviser, and climate justice campaigner.
+She previously acted as a researcher and legal adviser supporting the Least Developed Countries Group at the UN climate change negotiations, and on the Least Developed Countries Renewable Energy and Energy Efficiency Initiative.
 Most recently, Brook completed a Master of Public Policy and a Master of Science in Environmental Change and Management at the University of Oxford as a Rhodes Scholar.
 She also holds degrees in Law and Science from the University of Tasmania.

 Gabriel Davalos